Code-Institute-Submissions/RoyoftheRavers-1-v-1-challenge-bet/README.md

 ## Description
 1-v-1 Challenge Bet is a game that gives friends the opportunity to bet each other on the outcome of various sporting events.
 For the purposes of this project, it is assumed that once the user/game player challenges their friend to a game, that friend accepts the invitation and plays the game.
+In reality, and in future iterations, the recipient of the bet must first accept.
+Both users/friends would also be playing for real money whereby payment would be accepted by the platform.

 ## User Stories